 - In the same pan, melt butter.
 Add green onions and garlic and saute for about 1-2 minutes.
-Add flour and stir until it is well absorbed.
-Then slowly add milk that has been warmed in the microwave stirring after each addition until well incorporated.
+Add flour and stir until absorbed.
+Slowly add milk that has been warmed in the microwave stirring after each addition until well incorporated.
 Add lemon zest, salt and pepper to taste.
-Let simmer for 2 minutes stirring frequently.
+Let simmer for a couple of minutes, stirring frequently.
 Remove from heat and add half of the parsley and thyme.

 - Add cooked pasta, squash, ½ cup of parmesan and all of the mozzarella, stir to combine and place in a baking dish.
 Top with remaining parmesan.